raksoras/luaw/docs/Introduction.md

 #1.
 Introduction

 Luaw stands for "Lua web server".
-It is a happy coincidence that it also matches abbreviation for an air traffic controller command "line up and wait" that closely resembles the way it handles multiple requests using event loop :)
+It also matches abbreviation for an air traffic controller command "line up and wait" that closely resembles the way it handles multiple requests using event loop :)

-Luaw is an event driven, non blocking IO based server inspired by node.js.
+Luaw is an event driven, non blocking IO based HTTP application server inspired by node.js.
 It uses node.js's excellent async library libuv to do non-blocking IO but instead of Javascript it uses [Lua](http://www.lua.org/) as its language for application development.
-Luaw takes advantage of Lua's first class coroutine support to avoid [callback hell](http://callbackhell.com/).
+Luaw takes advantage of Lua's first class coroutine support to avoid [callback spaghetti problem](http://callbackhell.com/).
 This makes writing async IO code as simple as writing sequential code while all the heavy-lifting of application state machine management that is usually associated with async IO is transparently handled by Lua coroutines.
 This mean a Luaw application developer gets best of both worlds - [scale](http://www.kegel.com/c10k.html) of event driven IO and simplicity of blocking IO like code.

 ##Features